Volunteer with TLC

 We provide support through training videos, model forms for drafting, handouts and materials to give clients at clinics, and access to our experienced domestic law staff when questions arise.

 If you want to volunteer to lift lives in Utah, please provide your information here.
-You can email Tatiana Christensen, Pro Bono Coordinaor, at tatiana@timplegal.org if you have any questions.
+You can email Fabiana Wells, Pro Bono Coordinator, at fabiana@timplegal.org if you have any questions.
 We look forward to working with you to lift lives through the law!

 © 2024 Timpanogos Legal Center.
 All rights reserved.